iainquayle/birch/issues.md

 - create full funciton binding definition
 - fully define lists, and their matching/binding grammar

+when dealing with function matching, using an expression to match on a value or type, certain ones are currently ambiguous. any that are not delimited by some bracketing delimiters, ie, ifs, calls, blocks. these may need to be bundled in aidfferent precedence level in the grammar.

+also for matching on values, wouldnt that make it such that functions themselves could be part of the match? not just the function type, would this ever be useful?. would need to be something that matched to code, and possibly values that had been bound to a function already? would definitely be messy.

 ## compiler

 standardize the position of rest, position or vice versa.